 Elder Rights Advocacy

-Elder Rights Advocacy (ERA) is part of the Older Person’s Advocacy Network (OPAN).
+Elder Rights Advocacy (ERA) is a founding member of the National Older Persons Advocacy Network (OPAN).
 ERA provides information and advocacy about any aged care concerns.
-They can also provide support in the complaints process.
-ERA’s brochure is available in several languages.
-Visit their website or call them on 1800 700 600 or (03) 9602 3066, 8 am – 8 pm Monday to Friday.
+They can also offer support in the complaints process.

 Seniors Rights Victoria

 Seniors Rights Victoria offers information and advocacy services for elder abuse.
 Elder abuse may be physical, social, financial, psychological or sexual and can include mistreatment and neglect.
 Read more about the types and signs of elder abuse or call their helpline on 1300 36 88 21, Monday to Friday 9 am – 5 pm.

 Carers Victoria offers information and support for families and carers.
 They can advise you on support services available and refer you to education or counselling services.
 Visit Carers Victoria’s website or call their Carer Advisory Line on 1800 242 636, Monday to Friday, 8.30 am to 5 pm.